 6. Paso Robles Inn - Paso Robles, California

 The Paso Robles Inn was established in 1889 and sits right on the very spot where Paso Robles was founded on over 150 years ago.
+Originally built by a group of local businessmen and was known as the Paso Robles Hot Springs Hotel.
 One of the original stockholders of the hotel was Drury James, uncle to famous outlaw Jesse James.
 The hotel was well known for the healing mineral hot springs located in the area and housing famous guests like John Wayne and Clark Gable who came for a soak.

 Fun Fact: The famous outlaw Jesse James hid out at the hotel to soak in the hot springs after suffering a gunshot wound.
 Stay in one of the two-room suites in the Jesse James Building and soak your troubles away just like Jesse did.

 Perched atop Nob Hill, made of granite, marble and terracotta stone this luxury 600-room, seven story building was nearly ready to open before it was almost destroyed in the 1906 San Francisco fire.
 Local architect Julia Morgan lead the rebuild effort and in April 1907 The Fairmont Hotel formally opened for guests.
 The hotel's architecture features a mix of Beaux-Arts and Neoclassical styles, includes a grand lobby, famous penthouse suites and a rooftop garden.

 The San Francisco landmark hotel quickly became a coveted spot for wealthy travelers, some staying for months at a time.
 In 1945, the Garden Room was the where the charter of the United Nations was signed and in the early 1970's The Fairmount was the first hotel in America to offer concierge services.